 - An analysis of power that is intentional and responsible to shared and collective power within the organization; and a value in transformative models and practices

 Salary is based on experience and ALP’s commitment to internal equity.
 A generous fringe benefits package is provided.

-Applications will be reviewed on a rolling basis until 5pm on November 1st, 2017.
-Priority review will be given to applicants who submit their applications by October 21th, 2017.
+Applications will be reviewed on a rolling basis until 5pm on November 30th, 2017

 We are excited to announce that in place of a cover letter candidates may also submit video that is no more than 3 minutes long.
 Candidates that submit a video cover letter must still submit a resume and professional references as well in a single PDF.
 All cover letter’s or video’s must answer the following 2 questions: